beccasaurus/Requestor/README.markdown

     Get("/something", new { Headers = new Dictionary<string, string>{ {"If-Modified-Since", "Fri, 22 Oct 1999 12:08:38 GMT"} }});

-That's pretty verbose and it can be difficult to see the keys/values, we you can use Requestor.Vars instead, which is an alias for `Dictionary<string, string>`:
+That's pretty verbose and it can be difficult to see the keys/values, we you can use Requestoring.Vars instead, which is an alias for `Dictionary<string, string>`:

     Get("/something", new { Headers = new Vars{ {"If-Modified-Since", "Fri, 22 Oct 1999 12:08:38 GMT"} }});

+Or you can use `AddHeader` or manipulate the `Headers` dictionary before making your request:

+    AddHeader("If-Modified-Since", "Fri, 22 Oct 1999 12:08:38 GMT");
+    Get("/something");

 ### PUT and DELETE